bglug-it/client-pull-installation/README.md

 ## ToDo List ##

-* Fix HTTPS proxy (needs to load a certificate in each client)
-* Add and test operators for sudo operations
 * Implementation of dynamic inventory for `ansible-pull` (should permit to pass further configuration variables with the help of [`doraemon`](https://github.com/bglug-it/doraemon))